ltelab/disdrodb/docs/source/readers.rst

 If you arrived at this final step, it means that your reader is now almost ready to be shared with the community.

-To ensure long-term maintainability of the disdrodb project, we require to provide a very small testing data sample composed of two raw files.
+To ensure long-term maintainability of the DISDRODB project, we require to provide a very small testing data sample composed of two raw files.
 This enable our Continuous Integration (CI) testing routine to continuously check that the reader you implemented will provide the expected results also